 For most medical conditions, time is of the essence.
 You will need to treat your cat quickly before the condition worsens, so it is best to err on the safe side.
 Constipation may seem minor – and it is.
 The problem is what is causing constipation, which might be something quite profound.

 All cats may get stressed at some point, which can cause constipation.
 Some cats may merely not be drinking enough.
 Constipation isn’t always a sign of something serious.

-There are many ways a vet can treat constipation.
+If you are wondering how to help a cat poop, your vet will have a few different treatments.
 Often, the vet will focus on treating actual constipation first, even if it is a symptom of something more serious.
 This is because constipation can result in permanent damage to the colon.
 Many vets will use an enema, which will help the cat pass the stool.
 This is a vet job and should not be attempted at home.

 Vets can also prescribe medications like laxatives.
 These are all temporary fixes in most situations, so the vet will also look at constipation’s underlying cause.
 Depending on your cat’s other symptoms, this may include a variety of different tests.

 Visiting your vet may take time and money, but it is often the only way to treat reoccurring constipation.
 It is merely impossible to know what is causing your cat’s problem without running tests, which only your vet can do.